Eaternity/eaternity-website/_posts/foodprint/0000-01-01-climate-score.md

   <div class="row push-bottom">
     <div class="col-sm-7">
       <p>The carbon footprint of a food is measured with a life cycle assessment (LCA).
 It is a systematic and quantitative analysis of the environmental impact of every single life stage of a product.
-LCAs account for transparency and comparability between the impacts of different life stages such as production, handling, transportation, storage and disposal as well as between the impacts different products.
+LCAs account for transparency and comparability between the impacts of different life stages such as production, handling, transportation, storage and disposal.
 Life cycle assessments can thus support us in decision-making by showing which life stages, processes and products have a lower carbon footprint.</p>
-			<p>All greenhouse gases related to the production of food are expressed in CO₂-equivalents.
-This means that all greenhouse emissions are converted into the amount of carbon dioxide with a similar climate impact.
+			<p>All greenhouse gases related to the production of food are expressed in CO₂-equivalents: converted into the amount of carbon dioxide with a similar climate impact.
 In general, when we talk about CO₂-emissions we actually refer to CO₂-equivalent emissions.</p>
     </div>
   </div>